rybla/fpv_drone_sim_for_browser/README.md

       - this will be hard, definitely need a physics engine to handle this

 - stuff to simulate:
-  - temperature
+  - [x] temperature affects battery drain
-  - battery levels
+  - [x] battery levels
-  - air speed
+  - [x] air speed affects propellers
-  - propeller speed
+  - [x] propeller speed for individual propellers
-  - controls
-    - mode 2
+  - [ ] controls: mode 2 layout
-    - layout
-    - how affects specific motors
-  - first-person view from front of drone
+  - [x] first-person view from front of drone
-  - camera delay
+  - [ ] camera delay